-This Mother’s Day, it’s time to focus on YOU and your health, mama.
-That includes your breast health, no matter your age!
+It’s time to focus on YOU and your health – that includes your breast health, no matter your age!

 When was the last time you got your breasts checked for lumps?
 Breast lumps can occur in women of all ages, even if you’re in your 20s and in the pink of health.
 But if you do find lumps, what’s serious and what’s not?
 Clinical Director and mama-of-three Dr Tan Yia Swam of Thomson Breast Centre shares her expertise on all things breast health and addresses the different types of breast lumps, from common non-cancerous variations to those caused by breastfeeding complications.

 Breast lumps during pregnancy are very common.
 An expectant mothers may experience many normal physiological changes ― an increase in breast size, more obvious sweat glands around the nipples, a darkening of the areola ― all of which will prepare her body for breastfeeding.

 Common non-cancerous variations to breasts include hormonal changes (fibrocystic changes), fibroadenomas, cysts, lipomas, accessory (or extra) breast tissue.
 Pregnancy-related breast cancers make up about 3% of all breast cancers, so the risk is relatively low.

 Breastfeeding in the early days is usually filled with pain from latching and engorgement.
 What about those hard lumps we sometimes find?
 These red, tender-to-the-touch lumps are usually caused by blocked milk ducts and hormonal changes within the body.
 Luckily, they should be resolved naturally within the next 1-2 feeds.